Payments Technology

 Secure

-Payment service providers that enable you to accept NFC mobile payment must be PCI compliant and if customers can pay using their smartphones or wearable devices, there’s less risk of losing a physical wallet that holds all their payment cards.
+Payment service providers that enable you to accept NFC mobile payments must be PCI compliant.
+If customers can pay using their smartphones or wearable devices, personal information is encrypted, reducing the risk of losing a physical wallet that holds all their payment cards.

 Widely used